SumithMadupu123/Medical-VQA/README.md

 ### Input Processing

 Model receives an image and corresponding question as input
-• **Text Processing**: Preprocessing and tokenization of text are done using a pre-trained ‘BERT base-uncased’ model.
+- **Text Processing**: Preprocessing and tokenization of text are done using a pre-trained ‘BERT base-uncased’ model.
-•  **Image Processing**: The image is initially divided into patches for further analysis by using ‘google/vit-base-patch 16-224-in21k’ model.
+-  **Image Processing**: The image is initially divided into patches for further analysis by using ‘google/vit-base-patch 16-224-in21k’ model.

 ### Text Encoding (BERT):

-• The question is processed to obtain an encoded text representation.
+- The question is processed to obtain an encoded text representation.
-• **BERT Attention**: BERT attention is applied to the question, enabling the model to capture contextual information within the textual input.
+- **BERT Attention**: BERT attention is applied to the question, enabling the model to capture contextual information within the textual input.
-• The output of this BERT encoder is the features (numeric values) of the question that we provided.
+- The output of this BERT encoder is the features (numeric values) of the question that we provided.

 ### Image Encoding (ViT)

-• It divides input images into fixed-size patches, linearly embeds them, and utilizes a transformer encoder to capture both local and global dependencies.
+- It divides input images into fixed-size patches, linearly embeds them, and utilizes a transformer encoder to capture both local and global dependencies.
-• The attention mechanism in the Vision Transformer (ViT) is a key component that enables the model to focus on relevant information within images.
+- The attention mechanism in the Vision Transformer (ViT) is a key component that enables the model to focus on relevant information within images.
-• Feed-Forward Processing: Each patch undergoes feed-forward processing, contributing to the overall encoding of the image.
+- **Feed-Forward Processing**: Each patch undergoes feed-forward processing, contributing to the overall encoding of the image.
-• The output of the ViT is the features (numeric values) of the image that we provided
+- The output of the ViT is the features (numeric values) of the image that we provided

 ### Fusion Layer

-• In this fusion layer we fuse the features of text and image.
+- In this fusion layer we fuse the features of text and image.
-• In this layer we use pooler output of the text encoder and image encoder.
+- In this layer we use pooler output of the text encoder and image encoder.
-• This layer concatenates the pooler output from the text and image encoders, which are then passed to a linear layer to produce an intermediate output.
+- This layer concatenates the pooler output from the text and image encoders, which are then passed to a linear layer to produce an intermediate output.

 ### Classifier